willwybrow/counters-and-cards/rules.md

 #### Action Cards (Silver)

-**Attack** cards represent a repeatable action that your character may do over and over again.
-Once in-play, Attack cards usually remain unless discarded by some other event.
-They frequently may be enhanced with **Weapon** cards.
+**Attack** cards represent an attack type that your character can make.
+Once in-play, Attack cards usually remain unless discarded by the player or by some other event.
+Attack cards can typically have **Weapon** cards attached to them, as long as the Weapon Type matches the Attack Type.

 **Action** cards represent actions that your character may take while in combat, but are not necessarily targeted attacks.